 In December 2010, Siemens won a contract to build the shoreside power supply system for the field.

 In November 2011, the Offshore Division of Lankhorst Ropes was contracted to supply mooring lines for the Goliat FPSO by early 2013.

-ABB also subcontracted Aker for $12m in February 2011 for the installation of a subsea power cable at the field.
+ABB installed a subsea power cable at the field under a $12m subcontract with Aker.
 The 1,065km-long cable, weighing 6,000t, will run from the Hammerfest substation to the Goliat FPSO.
 ABB was awarded the $110m contract in April 2010.

 In February 2011, AGR Field Operations won a contract to provide maintenance and inspection services for the Goliat FPSO.

 AGR Drilling Services was awarded a contract in June 2011 to deploy its cutting transportation system (CTS) to drill 22 wells at the field.
 Hyundai subcontracted Hamworthy in June 2011 to supply an inert gas generator system for the FPSO.